Who are we?

 As mentioned earlier, UniMovies is a club.
 As such, anyone can join and become

 a member.
-In 2020, we have two forms of membership.
+Since 2020, we have two forms of membership.
 GOLD membership is available

 to anyone for an annual fee of $100, and covers the period from the first